ScottyLabs/dining-api/README.md

 # Dining API

 This Dining API scrapes location data from the CMU dining sites and distributes it as a RESTful API.
-Access the API here: https://apis.scottylabs.org/dining/
+Access the API [here](https://apis.scottylabs.org/dining/).

 To build and deploy the service, you'll need [Node.js](https://nodejs.org/en), which you should install beforehand.